amaranth-lang/amaranth/docs/lang.rst

 Modules
 =======

-A *module* is a unit of the nMigen design hierarchy: the smallest collection of logic that can be independently simulated, synthesized, or otherwise processed.
+A *module* is a unit of the Amaranth design hierarchy: the smallest collection of logic that can be independently simulated, synthesized, or otherwise processed.
 Modules associate signals with :ref:`control domains <lang-domains>`, provide :ref:`control structures <lang-control>`, manage clock domains, and aggregate submodules.

 ..
 TODO: link to clock domains
 ..
 TODO: link to submodules

-Every nMigen design starts with a fresh module:
+Every Amaranth design starts with a fresh module:

 .. doctest::